RobDoan/unit-test/README.md

   end
 ```

-- Communication-based testing: is communication-based testing.
+- **Communication-based testing**: is communication-based testing.
 This style uses mocks to verify communications between the system under test and its collaborators

 Example: